Educator Preparation policies include the standards, rules, and requirements educator preparation providers (EPPs) and programs

-order to earn and maintain approval to offer programs resulting in certification.
-In addition, educator preparation policies describe
+must meet in order to earn and maintain approval of programs resulting in certification.
+In addition, educator preparation policies

-GaPSC policy development is inclusive in that it frequently involves either an ad hoc task force or a standing advisory group.
+GaPSC policy development is collaborative in that it frequently involves either an ad hoc task force or a standing advisory group.
 Task